ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 6. Conclusions
 --------------

+We developed SciSheets to address deficiencies in existing spreadsheet systems.

 1. Discuss entries in table.
 For now, performance is not evaluated.

 2. SciSheets seeks to improve the programming skills of its users.